By Tory Johnson

 It's easy to slip when no one is looking.
 Daily weigh-ins and a Nike Fuel Band to monitor my movement still keep me on track.
 Photos help too.

-Talk to me on Twitter or Facebook about your questions and ideas.
-And of course you can get my new paperback book, “ The Shift: How I Finally Lost Weight & Discovered a Happier Life,” wherever books are sold.
+Join me as I travel the country to help women and men Make the Shift for a better, happier, healthier life.
+You can also talk to me on Twitter or Facebook about your questions and ideas.
+And of course you can get my new book, " The Shift: How I Finally Lost Weight & Discovered a Happier Life," wherever books are sold.

 Click HERE to read an excerpt from Tory Johnson's new book: 'The Shift: How I Finally Lost Weight & Discovered a Happier Life.'